opensumi/docs/docs/integrate/quick-start/web.en.md

 order: 1
 ---

-OpenSumi is based on Node.js version `12.x +` and you need to make sure you have the correct version of Node.js installed locally.
+OpenSumi is based on Node.js version `12.x +` and you need to make sure the correct version of Node.js installed locally.
 Also, OpenSumi relies on a number of Node.js Addons.
-To ensure that these Addons are compiled properly, it is recommended that you refer to the installation guide in [node-gyp](https://github.com/nodejs/node-gyp#installation) to set up your local environment.
+To ensure these Addons are compiled properly, it is recommended to refer to the installation guide in [node-gyp](https://github.com/nodejs/node-gyp#installation) to set up your local environment.

 ![preview](https://img.alicdn.com/imgextra/i3/O1CN01uIRRRl1wmLkN9geV3_!!6000000006350-2-tps-2844-1830.png)

 ## Local Launch

-> **Note: Since there are a lot of packages to download during the compiling process, and some of them require access to GitHub to download the source code, please keep your access to GitHub open.
+> **Note: Since there are a large number of packages to be downloaded during the compiling process, and some of them require the access to GitHub to download the source code, so please keep your access to GitHub open.
 Many 404 Not Found issues are caused by network access failures.**

 Run the following commands in sequence: